 - Shift + Tab makes the video skip back 2 seconds

 - Shift + Enter inserts a line break inside a subtitle

 This menu allows you to set the playback mode.
 You can choose between automatically pausing the video.
 But be careful!
 If you change the playback mode, you might not be able to use the same keyboard shortcuts.

 4. Subtitling Guidelines

 Click this link to find Amara's subtitling guidelines or the instructions and style guide for the team which subtitles the video.
 The guidelines will appear in a pop-up.

 This panel displays the video with your subtitles overlayed on it.
 The video player has a play/pause button, a clickable timeline, and volume control.
 You can click and drag subtitles to change their position in the video player, which will be preserved if you export the subtitles

 1. Save Draft Button

 This button saves a new version of the language you are working on.
-Make sure you always save your work before pausing your work, closing the editor, or switching to the legacy editor!
+Make sure you always save your work before pausing your work, closing the editor, or switching to the Beta editor!

 The “Save draft” button is hidden when you are editing subtitles after they are marked as complete.
 A "Update Subtitles" button in the Progress Summary.